 When I first started my grief journey, I never thought my losses would help me or others.
 I am reminded every day, when a member shares their own journey with us in the group, they are healing too.
 Every day, I am humbled I had something to do with their healing along their grief journey.”

 This story was submitted to Love What Matters by Jennifer Sullivan of Cincinnati, Ohio.
-You can follow her journey on Facebook and her blog.
+You can follow her journey on Facebook.
 Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories, and YouTube for our best videos.

 Read more powerful stories like this: